cox-labs/PluginTutorial/README.md

 	var indices = Enumerable.Range(0, numberOfRows).ToArray();
 	mdata.ExtractRows(indices);
 	```
+	Make sure to build your solution and try out your now functional plugin!

-7. Next we should add a parameter to let us choose how many rows we would like to keep.
+7. As a last step we should add a parameter to let us choose how many rows we would like to keep.
 Again we take inspiration from the same existing filter random rows plugin.
 In its `GetParameters(...)` function it's initializing a [`IntParam`](https://github.com/JurgenCox/perseus-plugins/blob/master/PerseusPluginLib/Filter/FilterRandomRows.cs#L34).
 To obtain its value it is extracting the parameter in the [`ProcessData`](https://github.com/JurgenCox/perseus-plugins/blob/master/PerseusPluginLib/Filter/FilterRandomRows.cs#L39) function.
 We can again utilize this in our plugin by creating our parameter in our `GetParameters` function: